Burnout Research: Why Work-Life Balance Changes Everything

 Next 10 minutes

-Write down the three biggest sources of work-life conflict in your situation (time-based, behavior-based, or family-based).
+Write down the three biggest sources of work-life conflict in your situation (time-based, strain-based, or behavior-based).
 Identify which one, if fixed, would change the most about your daily stress.
 Pick one specific boundary to test this week.

 This week